 Advanced Hydrostatic Drivetrains

-Hydrostatic drives are in service for more than 70 years, mainly in heavy construction machinery where the infinite variable speed and torque range are very advantageous and the interruption of torque during shifting is not admissible.
+Hydrostatic drives are in service for more than 70 years, mainly in heavy construction machinery where the infinite variable speed and torque range are very advantageous and the interruption of torque during shifting not admissible is.
 Because of their ease of use, they became recently popular in garden tractors and other small equipment, but efficiency and speed range are here of lesser importance.

 DrivetrainHydrostatic Drivetrain Concept

-The drivetrain includes a Hydraulic Free-Piston Engine (HFPE) with two opposed pistons having a large combustion end and a small hydraulic end for transmitting the combustion pressure directly into pressurized hydraulic fluid for driving the wheel motors or charging the accumulator.
-The engine operates only at high power and constant speed and will automatically be turned off when the accumulator is filled.
+The drivetrain includes a Hydraulic Free-Piston Engine (HFPE) with two opposed pistons having a large combustion end and a small hydraulic end for transmitting the combustion pressure directly into pressurized hydraulic fluid.
+The fluid drives the wheel motors or charges the accumulator.
+The engine runs only at high power and constant speed and will automatically be turned off when the accumulator is filled.
 This allows for an engine operating profile with lowest consumption and emissions.
 The Hydraulic Wheel Motors (HWM) with variable displacement maximize the efficiency over a wide range of speed and torque.
-The accumulator delivers or stores the power for acce-leration or braking very fast, reducing the fuel consumption, emissions, and the size of the engine.
+They are reversed during braking for storing the energy without creating brake dust.
+The accumulator delivers or stores the energy for acceleration or braking very fast, reducing the fuel consumption and emissions, while minimizing the size, weight and costs of the engine.

-Current hydrostatic drives, as used in heavy equipment (excavators) are not suitable for road vehicles since their operating range is small and the energy losses, weight, and costs are high.
-Significantly improved technical data of the new drivetrain components (HFPE, HWM) are needed for vehicle concepts fulfilling the requirements regarding emissions, consumption, size and costs.
-In addition, hydraulics allow for simple and effective safety systems to protect passengers and other traffic participants.
+Current hydrostatic drives, as used in heavy equipment (e.g. excavators) are not suitable for road vehicles since their operating range is small and the energy losses, weight, and costs are high.
+Significantly improved technical data of the new drivetrain components (HFPE, HWM) are needed for vehicle concepts fulfilling the requirements regarding emissions, consumption, size, weight and costs.
+In addition, hydraulic components allow for simple and effective safety systems to protect passengers and other traffic participants.

-Free-Piston Engines (FPE) with crank mechanism (Junkers Jumo 205 type), are more compact and efficient due to lower combustion heat losses.
-Their production costs are likely not very different than conventional engines, but the shape is not well suited for the engine bay in automobiles since they are too wide for horizontal and too high for vertical installation.
+Current Opposed-Piston Engines with crank mechanism (Junkers Jumo 205 type), are more compact and efficient due to the smaller combustion chamber surfaces and lower heat losses.
+Their production costs are likely comparable to those of conventional engines, but their shape is not well suited for the engine bay in automobiles since they are relatively wide for horizontal and high for vertical installation.

-The HFPE without crank mechanism and piston side-forces operates with noticeably higher combustion pressure and piston acceleration around TDC position, reducing the size and weight of the engine and increasing the efficiency significantly.
-The Piston Impulse Charger & Compounder (PICC) is driven by the increased exhaust energy (lower combustion heat losses) to provide high air pressure waves the engine for charging and pressurized fluid to the accumulator to increase efficiency.
+The HFPE without crank mechanism, valves and piston side-forces operates with noticeably higher combustion temperatures and -pressures.
+The piston acceleration around TDC position is high and lowers the heat losses.
+This reduces the size and weight of the engine and improves the overall-efficiency significantly.
+The Piston Impulse Charger & Compounder (PICC) is driven by the increased amount of exhaust energy (lower combustion and heat losses) to provide high pressure air waves for charging the engine and pressurized fluid to the accumulator for increasing the efficiency.

 Only a significantly smaller engine (1/4 displacement) is required since the accumulator provides the power peaks for acceleration and absorbs those during braking.
 Other sources of energy (electrical, mechanical) can be applied to charge the accumulator.
 Due to the high internal pressure (450 bar / 6,530 psi), the CFRP accumulator is very stiff and serves in addition as load carrying backbone of the Ingocar.
 Its bending and torsional stiffness is comparable to those of current car bodies.
 With support of the active bumpers, the new, lighter car body is not exposed to high crash forces.